A service of Jo VanEvery, Academic Career Guide

 Late-career academics value some structure to finish the things that will enable them to retire without regrets.

 Studio members live in many different countries, and may or may not write in English.
 They work in many different kinds of institution and are in a range of different disciplines.
 They are in different types of academic and para-academic employment and may also be juggling different kinds of family responsibilities.
+Some people use it mostly in the main part of the academic year to ensure they keep writing even when busy with teaching and other responsibilities.
+Others find it helpful during sabbatical or the summer to help give just enough structure to their time.

 Many people have been members for years, though some come and go due to changing teaching schedules or other life events.